Three60, Manchester

-Three60 is a cylindrical residential skyscraper in Manchester, England.
+Three60 is a cylindrical residential skyscraper on Crown Street in Manchester, England.
 The building is part of the second phase of the Crown Street development area at the southern end of Deansgate in the city centre, behind the Deansgate Square skyscraper cluster.
 It was designed by SimpsonHaugh architects.
-At 154 metres (506 ft), as of September 2025 the 51-storey tower is the fifth-tallest building in Greater Manchester, slightly taller than its sister tower The Blade.
+At 154 metres (506 ft), as of January 2026 the 51-storey tower is the sixth-tallest building in Greater Manchester, slightly taller than its sister tower The Blade.

 History

 Planning

 The planning application was submitted to Manchester City Council in April 2020 for two adjacent towers, The Cylinder (subsequently renamed Three60) and The Blade, to form the second phase of developer Renaker's Crown Street development, consisting of a combined total of 855 apartments across 950,000 sqft of residential space.
 Three60 was to contain 441 apartments.
 The towers were designed to connect at the lower levels by a podium containing 5,200 sqft of commercial space.

 Planning approval was obtained in July 2020.